sagemath/trac_to_gh/Issue 7759.md

 # Issue 7759: Add a 'README.Solaris' file to the root of Sage directory.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7759

 Original creator: drkirkby